-Drunk driving is, unfortunately, a serious problem in Pennsylvania.
+Drunk driving in Pennsylvania, unfortunately, a serious problem.
 In 2015, 345 people were killed in drunk driving crashes in our state, and thousands more were injured.
-If you were hurt in an accident caused by a drunk driver, then you can sue for monetary compensation to make you “whole.”
+If you were hurt in a Philadelphia accident caused by a drunk driver, then you can sue for monetary compensation to make you “whole.”
 Even better, you can use the drunk driver’s criminal conviction in several beneficial ways.

 Pennsylvania operates a dual track system of courts.
 In criminal court, the focus is on punishing a defendant convicted of a crime.
 The state prosecutes DUI drivers, and they face a high burden of proof—proof “beyond a reasonable doubt.”
 If the defendant is convicted, he will receive punishment in the form of jail time, fines, or both.

 In civil court, the focus is on making sure that victims are fairly compensated for their injuries.
 A defendant can also be punished by being ordered to pay punitive damages, which are in addition to your compensatory damages, but the defendant cannot be put in jail.
 However, if you’ve been injured by an intoxicated driver, you can bring a personal injury lawsuit in civil court even before a criminal case has been made against the defendant.

 Proof of Negligence

 When you bring a civil lawsuit, you will probably file a lawsuit based on “negligence.”
 To prove negligence, you’ll need to present evidence that the defendant owed you a duty of reasonable care and that they fell below it, causing your injuries in the process.